shivy7777/california-housing-price-predictor/README.md

-## A Work in Progress
+## Before you read, this is a work in progress, so be aware it may not work a times.

 [README.md](https://github.com/user-attachments/files/26198737/README.md)
-# 🏠 California Housing Price Predictor
+# California Housing Price Predictor

 A machine learning web app that predicts California housing prices using Random Forest and Linear Regression, with interactive visualizations and feature engineering.